pushtipatel166/Blockchain-Based-Green-Hydrogen-Credit-System-/README.md

 In India under section 135 of the Companies Act (2013), corporations must spend 2% of their average net profit from the preceding three years on Corporate Social Responsibility (CSR).
 However, many companies resort to "greenwashing" rather than making genuine societal contributions.
 Simultaneously, NGOs face inadequate funding, limiting their ability to execute impactful projects.
 <br><br>
-A decentralized Carbon Credit system leveraging blockchain can address these challenges.
+A decentralized Hydrogen Credit system leveraging blockchain can address these challenges.
 It ensures timely funding for NGOs, promotes transparency and accountability in CSR activities, and aligns corporate efforts with genuine societal and environmental betterment.

 ### History
-Carbon trading originated in the 1990s as a market-based solution to combat climate change, starting with the Kyoto Protocol in 1997, which introduced emissions trading among countries.
+Hydrogen trading originated in the 1990s as a market-based solution to combat climate change, starting with the Kyoto Protocol in 1997, which introduced emissions trading among countries.
-It later evolved into voluntary markets and cap-and-trade systems, allowing companies to trade carbon credits globally.
+It later evolved into voluntary markets and cap-and-trade systems, allowing companies to trade Hydrogen credits globally.

 ## Workflow
-1. NGOs will register on the platform and create Carbon Credits based on thier projects which will then be put up for sale.
+1. NGOs will register on the platform and create Hydrogen Credits based on thier projects which will then be put up for sale.

 2. Companies or traders can buy these can buy these credits from the NGO and resell them further if they wish to.
-   - For every resell of a carbon credit, 10% of the transaction value is returned to the original creator of the credit (NGO).
+   - For every resell of a Hydrogen credit, 10% of the transaction value is returned to the original creator of the credit (NGO).
    - This mechanism ensures continuous funding support for the NGO's environmental projects.

 3. Credits must be available for finite amount of time to prevent double spending, once the project is completed the credits will be expired and can’t be sold further.

 4. Once the NGO completes the promised project, it can expire all credits associated with that project.
    - Once the NGO completes the promised project, it can expire all credits associated with that project.
-   - The web app generates a certificate verifying the credit purchase and acknowledging the person’s contribution to offsetting specific amount of carbon.
+   - The web app generates a certificate verifying the credit purchase and acknowledging the person’s contribution to offsetting specific amount of Hydrogen.

 <br>